-Simply invite your church, friends or colleagues to a meal, where they can bring a dish to share and make a donation too.
-As you're the host, the meal can be as simple or as authentically middle eastern as you wish.
+If you're looking for an alternative Christmas party with friends and colleagues in the run up to Christmas, simply invite your church, friends or colleagues to a meal, where they can bring a dish to share and make a donation too.
+As you're the host, the meal can be as simple or as authentically middle eastern or traditional Christmas food as you wish.
 We've also created a poster and invitation templates that you could use.

 Easy meal ideals could include a hearty lentil soup with flatbreads.
 Or a platter of middle eastern bites like: hummus, olives, falafels, stuffed vine leaves, tasty nibbles in filo pastry, lamb kebabs, pizza slices, salads and a nice tipple of choice.